Leiren/Npanel/README.md

 # Notes
  - This UI is only a front-end application and it is useless by it self, you must implement your server side functions by your favorite language like python/c/etc.. or use the provided server which has conditions.

- - current server support always disables ipv6 , enables bbr , disables ufw to avoid problems.
+ - current server support always enables bbr , disables ufw to avoid problems.
 (Linux only)

 -  current server support  always kills ports 80,443 (for global serving) and ports 2060,2061 for local listening at startup.
 - during the setup wizard, you configure the server by connecting to port 2060; but after setup is finished only ports 80 , 443 are opened globaly and ports 2060,2061 are used locally.